GROG/terraform-null-ansible-lifecycle-role/README.md

 You could even get the configuration details from an external data source and prevent any Ansible config inside the Terraform code.

-Using provisioning roles makes it easy to share Ansible code between Packer and Terraform.
+Using lifecycle roles makes it easy to share Ansible code between Packer and Terraform.

 ## Usage